Table of Contents

-If you are relying on an email notification to let you know someone filled out your contact form, you better be sure that notification arrives in your inbox and doesn’t get trapped in spam – or worse, never makes it to your email at all.
+If you are relying on form notification emails to let you know someone filled out your contact form, make sure that notification arrives in your inbox and doesn’t get trapped in spam – or worse, never makes it to your inbox at all.

 Because of spammers and scammers, email providers add blocks to keep all that spam out of your inbox.
 Without these blocks, email would be pretty worthless because we’d waste hours wading through emails from people in foreign lands offering us free gold.

 If you use a WordPress form plugin (Gravity Forms, Ninja Forms, Contact Form 7, etc.), you’ll probably need to know when someone submits forms so you can respond, or otherwise review the form submission.
 The most common way to notify site managers that a form was submitted, is to send an email upon submission.
 Most form plugins provide a way to set who receives these emails, what the emails contain, and the email’s ‘from’ address.

 Your website isn’t automatically verified to send email on your behalf

 When you send an email from your website (contact form, sales, customer service, etc.), that email does not originate from your domain’s email server.
 It is sent either from the web server where your site is hosted, or relayed through a third party email provider.
 You might host your email at Gmail, Office 365, or a local email provider.
 Your email host would be configured to send email from an email on your domain, but not your web server (or by extension, your website).

 All email must have a single from email address.
 That email address is checked to be sure it originated from a verified server, and was not spoofed to trick the recipient to click on an email from an unsuspecting friend.
 For example, I can send an email through the website and when composing the email, I can set the from email address to anyone I want.
 If used your best friend’s email address as the from address, you’d probably open it, and might be more likely to open any attachments that I embedded with malware.

 How to fix so you can send email from the web server